SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     - A list of features that people external to the core development team (e.g. instrument teams) think are missing from the SunPy ecosystem.
     - A Roadmap that serves as the long term vision for the project
     - A strategy for the long term sustainability of the package beyond the current core contributors
-    - Some clear documentation on the whats and whys of the affiliated package system, with separate sections aimed at both users of the packages and developers of the packages
+    - Some clear documentation on the what is and whys of the affiliated package system, with separate sections aimed at both users of the packages and developers of the packages
     - Decide what we want out of metadata handling...
     - Create a clear user-focused explanation of how the "sunpy ecosystem" works